arnodeceuninck/mininet-fi/mininet.md

 sftp://<server_ip>/
 ````

-Fat  tree assingment is not a real assignmetn
+Fat  tree assignment is not a real assignment

-Programming assingment for next week is inth googl classroom.
+Programming assignment for next week is in the googl classroom.
-You need to use a spanning tre for the ssignment.
+You need to use a spanning tree for the assignment.
 Skeleton code is already provided.
 Don't forget to use a spanning tree to prevent broadcast storms.

 ## Next slides